fltuna/sm-l4d2-satellite-cannon/README.md

 - Automatically removes minigun when certain time elapsed.
 - To adjust removal time, edit `sm_satellite_ammo_minigun_time` with seconds.

+#### Medical Injection

+- Heals a player
+- You can set only shooter or everyone within radius

 ### More customizable

 These settings are able to set individually or globally.